14phin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-gives all the permission to other users but no permission for the owner and grouo owner for the file hello
+the owner and the group owner of -hello a symbolic link in the working directory changes to vincent and staff respectively